24 NUMS Students Gets Ehsaas Undergraduate Scholarships - UrduPoint

 24 NUMS Students Gets Ehsaas Undergraduate Scholarships

 A total of 100 applications were received at NUMS.
-The selected students were enrolled in various four and five-year undergraduate degree programmes, a press release said on Tuesday.
+The selected students were enrolled in various four and five-year undergraduate degree programmes, a press release.

 The recommendation of the students were made in the first meeting of the Institutional Scholarship Award Committee (ISAC) of Ehsaas Undergraduate Scholarship Project held here Tuesday to recommend students who applied for the scholarships.